Cleamaster322/5ocean/README.md

 # 5ocean
 # Install
 - Clone this repo.
-- In project folder run python `-m venv venv command (bold)`.
+- In project folder run python `-m venv venv command`.
 This will create virtual environment with local clean python installation.
 - Activate created virtual environment using `venv\Scripts\activate` command on Windows or source `./venv/Scripts/activate` on Linux or MacOS.
 - Run `pip install -r requirements.txt` command to install all necessary dependencies.
 - Run `set FLASK_APP=app.py` on Windows or `FLASK_APP=app.py` on Linux or MacOS.